 Additional Team Members

 • Melanie Kartzmer - Afterschool Supports Coordinator, DPS Extended Learning and Community Schools

 • John Lewis - Network Lead, DPS Extended Learning and Community Schools

-• Amelia McClain - Marketing and Communications Professional, City and County of Denver
+• Amelia McClain - Marketing and Communications Specialist, City and County of Denver

 • Jami Powell - DAA Network Coach

-• Carol Schneider - Community Partnership Program Manager, DPS Extended Learning and Community Schools
+• Carol Schneider - Community Partnerships Program Manager, DPS Extended Learning and Community Schools

 • Chanin Strassburger - DAA Network Coach

 15,000 students’ lives were impacted by our work